mohsinulhaq/react-popper-tooltip/README.md

 > To change this functionality, use the option `closeOnTriggerHidden`.

 - If you use `hover` to trigger the tooltip, the tooltip closes when you move the cursor out of the trigger element.
 But if the cursor moves to the tooltip element, the tooltip stays open.
-It may be useful if you want to allow the user to interact with the tooltip's content (select and copy text, click a link, etc.)
+It's useful if you want to allow your users to interact with the tooltip's content (select and copy text, click a link, etc.)

 > To change this functionality, use the option `persistTooltipOnHover`.